wp-plugins/tweet-master/readme.txt

 With Tweets Master you can professionally display your twitter tweets and integrate it into your wordpress like a chameleon.

+Again and as usual with TechGasp extensions, the code is pristine, error free and with fast page loading times.
+Professional or business pages need to be fast and gain google seo rank.

+All widgets are fully mobile devices responsive, a must for any professional website

 **Tweet Master boosts your social engagement**

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX.